 A removable storage medium is needed to copy AMD RAID drivers required for OS installation onto an AMD-RAID bootable array.

-Locate and use a system that is running a Windows operating system and has a CD DVD drive or an I/O port for removable storage media (such as a USB flash drive formatted as FAT32).
+Locate and use a system that is running a Windows/Linux operating system and has a CD DVD drive or an I/O port for removable storage media (such as a USB flash drive formatted as FAT32).

 Insert the storage medium into the system: